 The dominant flavor will be determined by the balance of the ingredients you choose to make the tea with.
 You can find a great packaged example of this tea with Culinary Teas Elderberry Energy Herbal Tea(*affiliate link)

 The Elderberry Currant Hibiscus Tea

 You really have to enjoy fruity tea to appreciate this blend I think.
-All the flavors have a fruit taste to them and it turn out to be quite a naturally sweet taste.
+All the flavors have a fruit taste to them and it turns out to be quite a naturally sweet taste.

 With the right balance, you can taste each unique flavor of the currants, hibiscus, and elderberry in this fantastic herbal blend that is full of energy.

 Good old reliable ginger tea is next up on our list of energy teas with no caffeine.
 This venerable favorite makes our list for its spicy peppery flavor that is always a hit.
 Ginger tea is often blended with other flavors to create some of the best teas around and rest assured we will have some blends on this list with ginger at the heart of them.

 Ginger tea is found just about anywhere, dried, bagged, fresh you name it.
 I still feel that a couple of fresh slices of ginger makes the best ginger tea but many of the packaged brands are very nice as well.